ryanramage/agreeable-peer/README.md

 agreement.mjs
 ```
-import { z, addRoute } from 'agreeable'
+import { z, addRoute } from '@agree-able/contract' // please use the contract module as it makes this file reusable for all. less dependencies

 // define the shape of the functions available
 export const AddTwo = z.function().args(z.object({